 Do you enjoy observing nature with your kids?

-Have you noticed how the light at different times of day changes the way we see colors?
+Have you noticed how the light at different times of day changes how we see the colors around us?

-Make your kids’ “impressions” of the outdoors come to life with a fun and easy art project.
+Capture your “impressions” of the outdoors and learn how to make them come to life with a fun and easy art project.

-Impressionistic paintings are beautiful, but time-consuming, especially since outdoor lighting changes quickly.
-They are usually created by the artist using strong bold colors and short brushstrokes.
+Impressionistic paintings are usually created by the artist using strong bold colors and short brushstrokes.

 “Sometimes Monet traveled to find other sources of inspiration.
 In the early 1890s, he rented a room across from the Rouen Cathedral, in northwestern France, and painted a series of works focused on the structure.
 Different paintings showed the building in morning light, midday, gray weather and more; this repetition was a result of Monet’s deep fascination with the effects of light.”